engryamato/hvac-canvas/docs/LINE_PROPERTIES_MODAL.md

 - **Colors:** Supply Blue (#2563eb), Return Red (#dc2626)
 - **Animations:** 200ms open, 150ms close, 300ms expand/collapse
 - **Positioning:** Below-center (preferred), above-center, right, left with 16px clearance
+- **Drag Constraints:** Modal kept within viewport bounds (minimum 100px width, 50px height visible)

+### User Interaction

+**Opening the Modal:**
+- Click any line on the canvas to select it
+- Modal automatically appears near the selected line
+- Smart positioning ensures modal stays within viewport with 16px clearance

+**Repositioning the Modal:**
+- Hover over the modal header - cursor changes to "grab" hand
+- Click and drag the header to move the modal anywhere on screen
+- Cursor changes to "grabbing" while dragging
+- Modal cannot be dragged completely off-screen (boundary constraints)
+- Position resets when modal closes and reopens for a different line

+**Closing the Modal:**
+- Click anywhere outside the modal (on the backdrop/overlay)
+- Press the Escape key
+- No close button in header for cleaner design

+**Navigation:**
+- Use Tab key to navigate between form fields
+- Use Arrow keys within dropdowns and chip selectors
+- All interactions fully keyboard accessible

 ---